wjoost/debian10-image-for-rock-pi-4/README.md

 ## Configure MAC address

-Please configure a unique mac address using the command
+Please configure a unique mac address using the linux command

 `fw_setenv ethaddr x2:xx:xx:xx:xx:xx`

 Replace _x_ with any hexadecimal digit.

+When you use an eMMC module, you have to remove the boot area write protection with the linux command

+`systemctl disable write_protect_boot.service`

+and a reboot, first.
+After changing the MAC address, reenable the write
+protection:

+`systemctl enable --now write_protect_boot.service`

 ## Filesystem size